DozedCupboard/DozedCupboard/README.md

-- 👋 Hi, I’m @DozedCupboard (Ramen_wonder)
+- 👋 Hello visitor
-- 👀 I’m interested in Data analysis, SQL, Python and PowerBI
+- 👀 I’m interested in Data analysis, SQL, Python and PowerBI, and Web development

 I have 3 Data Projects